 Increased scrutiny of employee conduct

-- Employees whose behaviour amounts to serious misconduct will be ineligible for any remedies.
+- Employees whose behaviour amounts to serious misconduct are ineligible for any remedies.

-In clear cases of serious misconduct, employers may feel they can shortcut investigation or termination processes, however, what constitutes “serious misconduct” is not defined in legislation, so employers will still need to be able to prove the threshold has been met.
+It may be tempting - in what appears to be an obvious case of serious employee misconduct - to shortcut the disciplinary or termination process, however, what constitutes “serious misconduct” is not defined in legislation, so employers will still need to be able to prove the threshold has been met.

-Similarly, how much an employee’s behaviour contributed to a situation (or obstructed the employer) hasn’t been specified, so we may see this clarified during the parliamentary process, or by court rulings.
+Similarly, how much an employee’s behaviour contributed to a situation (or obstructed the employer) hasn’t been specified, so we may see this clarified by court rulings.

 Income cap for unjustified dismissal claims